2

 Narendra Modi-led BJP government may offer sops to taxpayers

 This time the party reduced its promises, expressing them in imprecise statements without mentioning exact measures.
-Its 2019 policy said that the UPA government has “unleashed tax terrorism” and promised that the BJP will “provide a non-adversarial and favorable tax environment, and justify and make simpler the tax rule”.
+Its 2019 policy said that the UPA government has “unleashed tax terrorism” and promised that the BJP would “provide a non-adversarial and favorable tax environment, and justify and make simpler the tax rule”.

 Generously, most tax experts don’t think the government will broaden the service tax net or increase the rate.
 There is no scope for further growing the tax burden on services as they are already besieged with a high tax burden and the impact of the economic slowdown.
 Others point out that broadening the service tax or increasing its rate will have a tumbling effect on inflation.
 Any rise in indirect taxes will hit the rich and poor with equal force.

-The tax experts and the industry are hopeful that the BJP will keep its statement promise of providing a non-adversarial tax management.
-With more than Rs 4 lakh crore sealed in income tax disputes alone, the increasing number of disputes is a serious concern to both the industry and the government.
+The tax experts and the industry are hopeful that the BJP will keep its statement promise of providing non-adversarial tax management.
+With more than Rs 4 lakh crore sealed in income tax disputes alone, the increasing number of disputes is a serious concern to the industry and the government.
 The industry faiths the new government would adopt non-adversarial policies.

 The concerns of Prime Minister Narendra Modi would be very diverse now.
 So, the Goods and Services Tax, which he had opposed as chief minister of Gujarat, might soon come into force.